Spike-frequency and h-current based adaptation are dynamically equivalent in a Wilson-Cowan field model: Introduction

 To include a spatial domain, Wilson and Cowan extended the mass model to a field model which is comprised of two coupled populations of excitatory and inhibitory neurons \cite{Wilson1973}.
 Pinto and Ermentrout \cite{PintoErmentrout2001} investigated the system without an inhibitory population, but with a linear, negative feedback that limits the networks excitability.
 They establish the existence of traveling pulses in such a network and connect the speed of the waves, which are induced by the slow negative feedback, to the model parameters using the Heaviside function as transfer function.
-A sigmoidal transfer function speeds up waves further when compared to the Heaviside transfer function.
 For a homogeneous, excitatory neural field model, \cite{Amari1977} proved that lateral inhibition is required to stabilize bump solutions (i.e.,\ stabilize the activity to not decay or vanish over time), and while \cite{Folias2004} confirms these findings, they additionally show that local inhomogeneous input stabilizes stationary-pulse solutions in an otherwise homogeneous network.
 In \cite{Kilpatrick2010}, the authors investigate the same field model without inhibition in which nonlinear negative feedback to an excitatory population of neurons is produced by synaptic depression and SFA simultaneously.
 They identify traveling fronts and pulses, as well as stationary or homogeneous oscillations.
 They show that synaptic depression is not sufficient to stabilize bump solutions and confirm that either lateral inhibition (as shown in \cite{Amari1977}) or external input (as shown in \cite{Folias2004}) is required.
 Conversely, bumps do not exist when SFA is present.
-Furthermore, they investigated the phase space with respect to the strengths of SFA and synaptic depression and found that SFA has little to no effect on the speed and width of traveling fronts and pulses.
 Their nonlinear formulation of SFA feedback is a physiologically based negative feedback.
 In \cite{Curtu2004}, the authors equip the excitatory population of the two-population model with SFA and investigate the conditions for Turing and Hopf bifurcations to emerge, enabling stationary or spatio-temporal activity.
 While weaker and faster adaptation generates stationary patterns, slower and stronger adaptation causes the stationary patterns to travel.